HugoCapela/EmployeeAdminTodosProject/README.md

-# Employee / Admin Todo REST API
+# Employee / Admin Todos REST API

-This repository contains a Spring Boot REST API project developed alongside the Udemy course: “Develop Real-Time Spring Boot 4 RESTful Endpoints: CRUD, JWTs, OpenAPI, Swagger, Auth, H2 Embedded DB, MySQL” with the goal To serve as a portfolio project demonstrating my skills with Java, Spring Boot and REST APIs.
+This repository contains a Spring Boot REST API project developed alongside the Udemy course: “Develop Real-Time Spring Boot 4 RESTful Endpoints: CRUD, JWTs, OpenAPI, Swagger, Auth, H2 Embedded DB, MySQL” with the goal to serve as a portfolio project demonstrating my skills with Java, Spring Boot and REST APIs.

 <br>

 ## 📌 Project Overview

-This application is a Todo management system with role-based access control.
+This application is a Todos management system with role-based access control.
 It exposes multiple RESTful endpoints that allow users and administrators to manage todos and users securely.

 The API supports:
 - User registration and authentication using JWTs